 I came home this afternoon from what I have dubbed my “needle exchange,” dumping six books at the library and picking up eight fresh ones from the hold shelf, and dropped the pile onto my table.
-As is my practice, I picked up the top one to read the first pages to get a sense of whether I’d read it now or later.
+I picked the top one to read the first pages to get a sense of whether I’d read it now or later.
 Usually, I read the first few pages, perhaps the first chapter, and move onto the next book to verify its contents.
-Every day fresh from the library a Christmas morning with half-unwrapped packages strewn about.
+Every day fresh from the library, a Christmas morning of half-unwrapped packages strewn about.
 Only this book, I opened, and read until the very end, only stopping occasionally to check in with work or eating dinner.
 I’d forgotten how I heard about it (of course, the worthy Neglected Book site), I just burrowed into my chair and heard the thoughts that have been echoing in my own head printed out on paper.

 Alice Koller published this in 1981, but the story takes place in 1962 when she looks into a mirror in an apartment in NYC and says “I don’t have a life.
 I’m just using up a number of days somehow.
 There is no reason for me to be here.
 No plan formulated at some point in the past that has led me to this void that is my day, every day.
 No obligation to anyone requires me to live in this apartment, or in this city.
 I don’t live anywhere: I perch.”
 She acquires a house on Nantucket for four months in the winter to think and read and write.
 She buys a dog to warn her of strangers, names him Logos (she’s a philosophy PhD, natch), wraps up her life on the mainland and heads to the island.
 She gets moved in, tells the phone company to set up billing for her and when they ask where she’s employed, she says she’s not, so they ask “shall we put down that you receive private income?”
 Welcome to Nantucket, Alice.
 “Who would have guessed that the telephone company divides human beings into these two categories?
 ‘Let us put that down.'”
 Her first days there, the island is battered by wind, she ends up calling the operator to ask about the weather and gets patched through to the airport, told that no flights for the past few days, too windy.